What Is Outsourcing?

 Transition is often the most underestimated phase.
 During transition:

 A structured transition plan reduces disruption and protects continuity.
+Strong transitions include clear timelines, defined responsibilities, and early testing of handover processes.

 Strategic perspective